updated

 Accommodation

-There are options to stay in a cabin, van, or tents.
+There are options to stay in a van, caravan or tents.
 You'll have a single bed in either one.
 Of course, you can bring your own tent, van or camping hammock if you wish to.

 Until we make an off-grid alternative, I do my laundry in Castelo Branco when it is needed.
 If you want to join in, we share the cost.